Jaaga: Physical Structure

 Jaaga is a free standing structure constructed with pallet racking.
 The floors are plywood or blockboard, and the external walls are recycled East Asian billboards.
 Jaaga has a 1kva solar array from which it draws most of its electricity.
 It stands on 84 square meters and nets 312 square meters of useful space.
 Because of the flexibility of the pallet racks, the floors of the building can be moved to reflect the changing needs of its inhabitants.
 It can also be broken down quickly and moved to a new location leaving the property undamaged.

 In June 2011 the Jaaga structure was dismantled and moved over to its new location a few blocks away, proving the nomadic nature of this form of experimental architecture.
 The new land-owner is Sharath Reddy who is keen on setting up an experimental Gaia - an organic cafe alongside the Jaaga building.
 This new avatar of Jaaga will be twice as large and set on a property three times the size of the previous location.

-Jaaga Study

-Jaaga Study is one year residential program for the student who are passionate about technology.